SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Speech%20Improvement.JPG)

-Please note, that the first three conversation-related boosters all share a GPT service and a single model, whereas you can choose a separate GPT service and model for the Agent booster, which requires strong reasoning skills.
+Please note, that the first three conversation-related boosters all share a GPT service and a single model, whereas you can choose a separate GPT service and model for the *Reasoning* booster, which requires strong reasoning skills, but no conversational skills at all.
 This might be helpful to select the best possible model for each task.

 Please take a look at the documentation for the [Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#installation) for a description of the different providers and LLMs which can be configured here.